Kent County Cricket Club: Recent history

 In November 2016, Kent accepted an invitation from the West Indies Cricket Board to compete in the 2016–17 Regional Super50 domestic List A tournament in January and February 2017.
-This was the first time that any English county side had competed in an overseas domestic competition.
-The invitation was partly due to the influence of former West Indian captain Jimmy Adams who had, until September 2016, been Kent's Head Coach and was followed by an invitation to take part in the competition again in 2018.
+This was the first time that any English county team had competed in an overseas domestic competition.
+It was followed by an invitation to take part in the competition again in 2018.